Gillis William Long

-Gillis William Long (May 4, 1923 – January 20, 1985) was an American politician and lawyer who served as a U.S. representative from Louisiana.
+Gillis William Long (May 4, 1923 – January 20, 1985) was an American liberal politician and lawyer who served as a U.S. representative from Louisiana.
 He was a member of the Long family and cousin of Speedy Long.

 Early life

 Long was born on May 4, 1923, in Winnfield, Louisiana, to Floyd Harrison Long and Birdie Long.
 His family moved to Pineville when he was a teenager and he attended Bolton High School.
 When his cousin Earl Long was running for Lieutenant Governor of Louisiana, Gillis gave campaign speeches for him at his school.

 In 1939, Long attended Louisiana State University for law, but was interrupted when he enlisted into the army in 1941 as a private.
 During World War Two he received a bronze star, five campaign stars, and the Purple Heart, and served at the Nuremberg trials before being discharged as a captain in 1947.
 Later that year he married Catherine Small, and four years later graduated from college with a bachelor's and a Juris Doctor degree.